 WHAT WILL I NEED TO SHOW TO ENTER SCOTLAND AFTER THE UK LEAVES THE EU?

 What you need to show at the UK border has not changed.

 You'll need to show a valid passport or national identity card if you're a citizen of either:

 Other citizens will need to show a valid passport.

 You can still enter the UK using a passport which expires in less than 6 months.

-What you need to show at the border will not change either - pupils without their own travel documents must have photographic ID or a recent photograph attached to the List of Travellers form.
+What school children need to show at the border will not change.
+Pupils with their own travel document must be included on the List of Travellers form.
+Pupils without their own travel document must also have photographic ID or a recent photograph attached to the List of Travellers form.

 There are no changes to what food or plants you can bring, or what you can have in your hand luggage.